YanzuWuu/Seedlings/README.md

 ![image](https://github.com/tomkelly110/Seedlings/blob/master/result/matrix2.png)
 ![image](https://github.com/tomkelly110/Seedlings/blob/master/result/matrix1.png)

 And for the users' interface, we created a website to test the image.
-The website is based on html and javascript, and we used flask as the flamework to connect python program and website.
+At first we wanted to use php to connect the website with python and achieve the upload and download function.
+But then we found that the php is pretty complex and the TA suggested us to do it with flask.
+So finally, the website is based on html and javascript, and we used flask as the flamework to connect python program and website.

 Here are our website interfaces.